2025 United States Olympic mixed doubles curling trials

 The 2025 United States Mixed Doubles Curling Olympic Trials were held from February 17 to 23, 2025, at Rock Creek Curling in Lafayette, Colorado.
-The trials feature ten teams that will play in a round robin tournament with the top four teams qualifying for the page playoff.
+The trials featured ten teams that played in a round robin tournament with the top four teams qualifying for the page playoff.
 The final was then a best of three to determine the winner.

-The winning team of Cory Thiesse and Korey Dropkin represented the United States at the 2025 World Mixed Doubles Curling Championship in Fredericton, New Brunswick, and will also go on to be Team USA at the 2026 Winter Olympics, in Cortina d'Ampezzo, Italy, should they qualify.
+The winning team of Cory Thiesse and Korey Dropkin represented the United States at the 2025 World Mixed Doubles Curling Championship in Fredericton, New Brunswick, where they qualified for the 2026 Winter Olympics in Cortina d'Ampezzo, Italy.

 Qualification

 Teams qualified for these Olympics Trials through either their performance at the most recent national championships, the pre-trials, a Direct-Entry Qualifier event, or their mixed-doubles ranking.